Kong/docs.konghq.com/app/_src/gateway/production/networking/configure-tls.md

 * [OpenSSL](https://www.openssl.org/)
 * TLS support enabled in PostgreSQL.
   * If you are installing a pre-packaged distribution, or using the official Docker image, TLS support is already included.
   * If you are compiling PostgreSQL from source, TLS support must be enabled at build time using the `--with-ssl=openssl ` flag.
-In this case, OpenSSL needs to be installed as well.
+In this case, the OpenSSL development package needs to be installed as well.

 ## PostgreSQL setup